-The convenience in using a co-rotating coordinate system to do the calculations lies in the fact that the expression for the centripetal force and the expression for the centrifugal term drop away against each other.
-At every distance to the center of rotation the springs provide the amount of centripetal force that is required to sustain rotation with angular velocity Ω. Again this goes back to the fact that the system is self-adjusting: if the angular velocity of the system would increase then the springs deform a little more until the point is reached where the springs provide the required amount of centripetal force.
+It's assured that 'centrifugal' and 'centripetal' drop away against each other because the system is self-adjusting: if the angular velocity of the system would increase then the springs deform a little more until the point is reached where the springs once more provide the required amount of centripetal force.

 Letting the centrifugal term and the expression for the centripetal force drop away against each other: